Owen Farrell: 2019 Rugby World Cup

-2020-2021
+2020–2021

-Following the World Cup, Farrell retained the England captaincy and led England to victory in the 2020 Six Nations and, following the Covid-19 outbreak, that year's Autumn Nations Cup.
+Following the World Cup, Farrell retained the England captaincy and led England to victory in the 2020 Six Nations and, following the COVID-19 outbreak, that year's Autumn Nations Cup.
 Farrell finished Autumn Nations Cup as the Tournament's top points scorer as he claimed his first two pieces of silverware as England Captain.
 Despite missing half of his kicks at goal in the Final, Farrell scored the match winning penalty deep into extra time.
 England finished the year with only a single defeat (their opening Six Nations match against France in Paris) from nine games.

 Farrell and England made a poor start to their title defence in the 2021 Six Nations, with a first loss to Scotland at Twickenham in thirty-eight years in their opening game.
 Farrell and England had much improved performances against Italy and Wales, though the latter ended in defeat to end their title defence.
-Wales had two controversially awarded tries in the first half, but despite this England clawed their way back to make it 24-24, only to give away a succession of penalties, ultimately giving Wales a sixteen point victory.
-Farrell came under fire from some sections- but was defended in others- for his captaincy during this match, both in his handling of the referee and generally leadership, marring what was otherwise a solid performance from the England Skipper.
+Wales had two controversially awarded tries in the first half, but despite this England clawed their way back to make it 24–24, only to give away a succession of penalties, ultimately giving Wales a sixteen-point victory.

 England went on to beat France at Twickenham in round four; France were aiming for a Grand Slam at the time but England won a late victory with a clinical display, a repeat of the Autumn Nations Cup final the previous year.
 Farrell contributed eleven tackles, nearly twice as many more than any other back, and had a faultless day from the boot to give England victory.

-England lost their final match away to Ireland in Dublin, with Farrell going off with concussion during the second half.England ended the Six Nations in 5th place, their worst ever placement.
+England lost their final match away to Ireland in Dublin, with Farrell going off with concussion during the second half.
+England ended the Six Nations in 5th place, their worst ever placement.

-A personal achievement for Farrell in the 2020-21 season was crossing the 1,000 international points in test rugby, becoming the second Englishman to reach the achievement, and at the time only the sixth overall.
+A personal achievement for Farrell in the 2020–21 season was crossing the 1,000 international points in test rugby, becoming the second Englishman to reach the achievement, and at the time only the sixth overall.

 Ahead of his 100th game for England, Farrell told The Times: “The best part of the games is how engaging they are, when you're lost in it, when you're not thinking.
 When the game's gone by like that, that's the best, that's where there's nothing else going on, where there's no worry, there's no anything.
 You're just in it.”